PHOENIXcenter/pi-HelixNovo/README.md

 ## Evaluate a pretrained model

 ```
-main --mode=eval --gpu=0 --config=./config.yaml --output=evaluate.log --peak_path=./sample_data/validation_set/*.mgf --model=./Model-weights/PandaNovo/ricebean-epoch-11-step-550000.ckpt
+main --mode=eval --gpu=0 --config=./config.yaml --output=evaluate.log --peak_path=./sample_data/validation_set/*.mgf --model=the_path_of_your_model
 ```

 ## De novo sequencing (the results will be shown in the current folder as predictions.txt)

 ```
-main --mode=denovo --config=./config.yaml --gpu=0 --output=denovo.log --peak_path=./sample_data/denovo_sample/*.mgf --model=./Model-weights/PandaNovo/ricebean-epoch-11-step-550000.ckpt
+main --mode=denovo --config=./config.yaml --gpu=0 --output=denovo.log --peak_path=./sample_data/denovo_sample/*.mgf --model=the_path_of_your_model
 ```

-## the config.yaml used in PandaNovo and Casanovo
+## The config.yaml used in PandaNovo and Casanovo
-If you train models on the nine-species benchmark dataset, please use config.yaml
+To train models on the nine-species benchmark dataset, please use config.yaml

-If you train models on the merged dataset of PXD008808, PXD011246, PXD012645 and PXD012979, please use merge-config.yaml.
+To train models on the merged dataset of PXD008808, PXD011246, PXD012645 and PXD012979, please use merge-config.yaml.

-If you train models on the MSV000081142 dataset, please use config.yaml
+To  train models on the MSV000081142 dataset, please use config.yaml